Establish a Production Schedule

 |Permanent||Participation, consultation and partnerships

-A production schedule should be established through consultations with all members of the national or regional HDR team and related structures, especially the steering committee.
+A production schedule should be established through consultations with all members of the report team and related structures, especially the steering committee.
 It should cover every phase of report production from research to first draft, second draft and so on.
-Deadlines for the achievement of each phase should be determined on a practical basis so that there may be a reasonable expectation they may be met.
+Practical deadlines for the achievement of each phase should be determined with a reasonable expectation they may be met.

 Appoint a coordinator to monitor the production schedule and production deadlines.
 The coordinator should be associated with the institutional focal point or located in the lead institution.
 The coordinator should assist the team and the lead institution in managing the HDR process and planning ahead to keep on track, on time and on budget.
 The coordinator should do this work with an eye to assisting the HDR team and the steering committee in following the United Nations Development Programme’s results-based management framework.
 Introducing a results-based approach enhances management effectiveness and accountability by defining anticipated results that are realistic, monitoring progress towards the achievement of these results, integrating lessons learned into management decisions and reporting on performance.